fredfeng/CS162/sections/sec03/README.md

    (Disclaimer: The second excerpt is just designed for practice and is in no way representative the author's view of ChatGPT, or LLMs in general.)

 **Exercise**: Is $=_\alpha$ an equivalence relation?
 That is, is it reflexive, symmetric, and transitive?
-If so, informally argue why each property is satisifed.
+If so, informally argue why each property is satisfied.
 If not, give a counterexample for a property that is not satisfied.

 **Exercise**: If you think $=_\alpha$ is an equivalence relation, can you come up with a plausible canonical form such that all terms that are alpha-equivalent have the same representation?